-As soon as Vinnytsia region was founded in February, 1932, the Archives was renamed to the Vinnytsia Regional Historical Archives responsible to the newly-established Vinnytsia Regional Archival Department.
+As soon as Vinnytsia oblast was founded in February, 1932, the Archives was renamed to the Vinnytsia Oblast Historical Archives responsible to the newly-established Vinnytsia Oblast Archival Department.

-With the Nazi invasion, the Regional Archival Department evacuated its secret collections.
+With the Nazi invasion, the Oblast Archival Department evacuated its secret collections.
 The rest of the archival collections were left on the occupied territory.
-The work of the Regional Historical Archives resumed under German occupation on November 1, 1941.
+The work of the Oblast Historical Archives resumed under German occupation on November 1, 1941.

-In 1944, the Archives resumed its activity and was renamed to the State Archives of Vinnytsia Region.
+In 1944, the Archives resumed its activity and was renamed to the State Archives of Vinnytsia Oblast.

-In December, 1988 the Archival Department of Regional Executive Committee was disbanded, and the Regional Archives became responsible for the administration of archives in the region.
-In 1991, in accordance with to a Decree of the Presidium of the Council of Ministers dated August, 27, the former party archives of the Region were added to the State Archives of Vinnytsia Region.
+In December, 1988 the Archival Department of Oblast Executive Committee was disbanded, and the Oblast Archives became responsible for the administration of archives in the region.
+In 1991, in accordance with to a Decree of the Presidium of the Council of Ministers dated August, 27, the former party archives of the oblast were added to the State Archives of Vinnytsia Oblast.

 Geographical and Cultural Context

-Archive contains documents from the Eastern Podolia region from XVIII Century until the present day.
+Archive contains documents from the Eastern Podillia region from XVIII century until the present day.

 Mandates/Sources of Authority

-Archive operates on the basis of the laws of the Ukrainian Republic as well as its statute: "Regulations of the State Archive of Vinnitsa region"
+Archive operates on the basis of the laws of the Ukrainian Republic as well as its statute: "Regulations of the State Archive of Vinnitsa Oblast"